Xavier0301/db-54/part1/README.md

 HONDA | 2002 | passenger car | 35785
 FORD | 2002 | passenger car | 35460

+## Conclusions

+We notice that mostly Toyota, Honda and Ford card participate in collisions, which is not surprising as they are the most popular car makes in the USA.

 # Query 9

+Find the top-10 (with respect to number of collisions) cities.
+For each of these cities, show the city location and number of collisions.

 ## Command